 The pause frame causes the distant transmitter to "pause for a time" before starting transmission again.
+The pause command has a multicast address 01-80-62-00-00-01.
 The high and low thresholds for the receive queue are configurable by the user but it is recommended that the high threshold be set approximately 96 packets from the maximum size of the queue and the low threshold 96 packets lower than the high threshold.
-The DS33Z44 will send a pause frame as the queue has crossed the high threshold and a frame is received.
+The DS33Z11 will send a pause frame as the queue has crossed the high threshold and a frame is received.
 Pause is sent every time a frame is received in the "high threshold state".
-The receive queue could keep growing if the round trip delay is beyond 2800 bytes.
-Pause control will only take care of temporary congestion it does not take care of systems where the traffic throughput is too high for the queue sizes selected.
+Pause control will only take care of temporary congestion.
+Pause control does not take care of systems where the traffic throughput is too high for the queue sizes selected.
 If the flow control is not effective the receive queue will eventually overflow.
 This is indicated by SU.QCRLS.RQOVFL latched bit.
 If the receive queue is overflowed any new frames will not be received.